ablab/spades/assembler/manual.md

 Note, that you should not specify PacBio CLR, Sanger reads or additional contigs as single-read libraries, each of them has a separate [option](#inputdata). []()

+### 10X Genomics Chromium reads

+SPAdes can take a 10x Genomics Chromium paired-end reads as an input.
+Chromium reads are provided with `--gemcode` option.
+Reads should be in FASTQ format with barcodes attached as BC:Z or BX:Z tags.

 <a name="pacbio"></a>
 ### PacBio and Oxford Nanopore reads